 What if trees could speak…

 People have lived in the area for thousands of years.
 Still today, the great forests in Muddus is an important grazing area for the reindeers from several different Sami communities.
 Along the hike in Muddus we’ll look for traces of human activity such as hunting pit system and old overgrown hearths.
-We stay in huts along the trail, cook food over open fire and eat berries directly from the bushes.
+We stay in huts or tents along the trail, cook food over open fire and eat berries directly from the bushes.

 This hike is for you who…